tomeracles/QuasiLove/README.md

 - *QuasiLove*
   - This folder contains codes to be imported in for use in detecting and locating Quasi-Love waves.
   - quasilove_fns.sh: bash functions that run the QL analysis.
 The main function is qlmain.
+Most of the maths is done directly in SAC, which is convenient and quick but the language of the SAC macros is a little obscure and not terribly well documented.
   - QL_detection.py: python functions (using obspy, pygmt) to process and plot the QL analysis.
-This is not finished I think —-- it looks like it started to introduce the Hilbert transform but still used the
+This is not finished I think —-- it looks like it started to introduce the Hilbert transform but the derivative is still in there.
+I haven't spent the time to check how close this is to the final method (I have to imagine it would not be that hard to make them identical).

 - *scripts*
   - *run_example_ql.sh*: This runs the ql analysis defined in QuasiLove/quasilove_fns.sh on the example data located in exampledata; it should recreate Fig. 3 of Merry & Eakin, 2024 (minus a couple of annotations).
 You should find the results and figure in exampledata/results.